Madhav612/Credit_Fraud_Classification/README.md

 ### Feature Engineering
 After that I did some feature engineering to extract useful feature using `featureHasher` and checked imporatant explanatory variables.

+### Training the Model and Evaluating

+Since the dataset was highly imbalanced, I had to try several methods to get results that I wanted.
+I tried various methods for this problem:
+1. Classification: `Random Forest`, `XGBoost` - Good results
+2. Anomaly Detection using `Isolation Forest` - Not good results
+3. `AutoEncoders` using TensorFlow            - Worse result

+Best solution I got was by using `RandomForest`.
+But then again, since we wanted to reduce the recall, in other words, we wanted to reduce **False Negative** because if we predicted wrongly, the cost would be similar to the amount of purchase which is significantly larger than the $8 which is the cost if we had lower precision, in other words, had more **False Positive**.
+So Then I tried dropping the columns with lower feature imporatance and than trained `RandomForest` model again where I achieved the Recall of **0.99** for the frauds detected and precision of **0.54** which was considerable tradeoff.